semusings/gradle-multi-module-project-for-spring-boot/README.md

-# microservice-architecture-patternsn
-Example of Microservice Architecture Patterns
+# Example of Microservice Architecture Patterns